VardyNg/OpenVPN-on-EC2/README.md

 # put your ec2 key pair (.pem) in the project root
 terraform init && terraform plan -o plan.out && terraform apply plan.out
 ```
+Wait for the execution to finish, the `client.ovpn` will be downloaded to the project root soon.

 ### Prerequisites
 - Terraform